1 Bootstrap the test environment

 At your extension’s root directory run:

-Larger Rails apps, particularly on Ruby 1.9.2, may take several seconds (or more) to start up.
+Larger Rails apps may take several seconds (or more) to start up.
 If that’s the case, you might also want to use Spork, which loads a single instance of the Rails environment and forks it to run tests, for even faster feedback cycles.